 Clay courts tend to have, in general, slightly more room for players to work with during play.
 This is because clay is considered the slowest surface, so players will sometimes stand a little further back behind the baseline to get a good look at the ball.

 Tennis players are bigger, faster, and stronger than ever, and technology is always improving as well.
 That has caused quite a bit of evolution over the years, but the dimensions for tennis have largely stayed the same.

 For that reason, it seems unlikely that any changes are on the horizon.
-The most significant change might be offering up more area surrounding the courts.
-This cuts down on potential injury, and allows players to chase anything down.
+The most significant change might be offering up more areas surrounding the courts.
+This cuts down on potential injury and allows players to chase anything down.
 For pro tournaments, this is not a problem, but at the local club, it becomes more expensive to extend courts.

 If tennis started as a sport today, perhaps the court would be a little bigger overall.
 The good news is that if the game ever truly outgrows the court, there is the ability to tune down racquets, balls, and more to slow the game down.

 All in all, tennis is a pretty traditional sport, and they seem locked in with the current dimensions.
 Having a standard court to play on helps grow the game and keep players interested at all levels.